littlebizzy/slickstack/docs/ubuntu.md

 /var/www/crons/custom/
 ```

-for custom shell tasks.
-These files are sourced by the matching standard cron wrappers and are the supported place for custom recurring commands.
+for custom recurring commands.
+These files are sourced by the matching standard cron wrappers.

 Custom tasks run as root.
-Validate commands carefully, use absolute paths where practical, avoid long blocking operations, and account for the resources required by other scheduled SlickStack tasks.
+Use absolute paths where practical, avoid long blocking operations, and account for resources required by other scheduled tasks.

 ## Package updates